CUBRID/cubrid-manual/en/admin/config.rst

     *   SHARD_NUM_PROXY is the maximum number of proxy processes which can use on the SHARD system.
     *   "SHARD_MAX_CLIENTS / SHARD_NUM_PROXY" is the maximum number of applications which can access per proxy process.
     *   "MAX_NUM_APPL_SERVER / SHARD_NUM_PROXY" is the maximum number of CASes which can access per proxy process.
-    *   256 is the number of file descriptors which are used internally per process on Linux, and 128 is the number of sockets which are used internally per process on Windows.
+    *   256 is the number of file descriptors which are used internally per process on Linux.

     As an example of configuring SHARD parameters in Linux system, if you specify the maximum concurrent access number of applications (SHARD_MAX_CLIENTS) as 5000, the maximum number of CASes(MAX_NUM_APPL_SERVER) as 200 and the maximum number of proxy process(SHARD_NUM_PROXY) as 1, then file descriptors per proxy process becomes (5000 + 200)/1 + 256 = 5456, and it is less than 10000; it is possible configuration.

-    If you configure as above in Windows system, then sockets per proxy process becomes (5000 + 200)/1 + 128 = 5328, and it is larger than 1024; it is impossible configuration.
-To make it possible, you should specify the value of SHARD_NUM_PROXY larger.
-    If you specify the value of SHARD_NUM_PROXY as 6, then sockets per proxy process becomes (5000 + 200)/6 + 128 = 995, and it is smaller than 1024; it is possible configuration.

     Regarding above, the following is the connection-relationship between each process. "proxy" intermediates a connection between "app. client" and "CAS".